PavlosBat/delivery-app/README.md

 DELIVERY APP (task from DESQUARED)

 USAGE:

 for developing:
   1) Open one terminal and connect to mongodb server:
      > /Users/"userName"/mongodb/bin/mongod.exe --dbpath="your/path"

   2) Open second terminal and in project directory:
      > npm run dev

   3) Open web browser tab and in url type: htpp://localhost:3000

-  4) In other web browser tab add the link: https://pavlos-desquared.postman.co/workspace/83c65b9a-bb8f-4532-b846-e3f2e86596b6
+  5) In other web browser tab add the link: https://pavlos-desquared.postman.co/workspace/83c65b9a-bb8f-4532-b846-e3f2e86596b6

-  5) Inside Postman:
+  6) Inside Postman:

-    a) Create a merchant (there is a saved one for convinience) {
+    a) Create a merchant (there is a saved one for convinience):

+        {
           "name": "amerch",
           "email": "amerch@gmail.com",